-Form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits, must be obtained from the Utah Office of Energy Development with their certification stamp, verifying the credit is approved and showing the amount of the approved credit.
+Form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits, must be obtained from the Governor's Office of Energy Development with their certification stamp, verifying the credit is approved and showing the amount of the approved credit.
 Do not send form TC-40E with your return.
 Keep the form and all related documents with your records.
-For more information, contact:

-Utah Office of Energy Development PO Box 144845 Salt Lake City, UT 84114-4845 801-536-4235 energy.utah.gov
+Governor's Office of Energy Development (GOED) 60 E South Temple, Ste.
+300 PO Box 144845 Salt Lake City, UT 84114-4845 801-538-8732 energy.utah.gov/funding-incentives/ financing-for-infrastructure